alexandra-cyrielle-mangune/cssweng_s15_group5/README.md

 * There is no admin validation yet, so just press the `Log In` button to access the admin panel.

 ## User Login
-* User authentication is disabled for the meantime.
+* User authentication is enabled.
-* Access to user routes can be accessed through the Login and Register pages, just click on the `Log In` or `Register` buttons in the respective pages.